Finding a Yoga Class in Your Community

 FINDING A CLASS WITH A CHRISTIAN PERSPECTIVE

 When you try a class specifically geared toward Christian practitioners, you may find the teacher employs a variety of methods in praying through our whole being.
 Some use affirmations drawn from scripture while holding a pose.
-Others “embody” classic prayers like the Lord's Prayer in posture sequences (see Home Practice for examples), and still others develop posture flows to inspiring song prayers as a way of offering thanksgiving, making intercession, and glorifying God in and through our bodies.
+Others “embody” classic prayers like the Lord's Prayer in posture sequences (see Our Books, Resources and Video blog category for examples), and still others develop posture flows to inspiring song prayers as a way of offering thanksgiving, making intercession, and glorifying God in and through our bodies.

 There are several teacher training schools in a North America with a particularly Christian perspective.
 Visit these sites to find a teacher or classes specifically trained in this style in your area.

 Practicing in a local studio or athletic facility

 In a typical class, whether taught by a Christian or non-Christian, students might be encouraged to develop their awareness by connecting with the sensations in their bodies, by connecting with their breath, and by noting any emotions or thoughts that arise as they practice asana.
 This is yoga.
 As students begin to connect with their bodies, they might be invited to enter into the deep stillness within the body-mind.
 It is in this inner stillness that we as Christians are invited to open ourselves to the presence of God and the movement of the Holy Spirit within the heart and mind.

 Yoga Alliance estimates that there are more than 70,000 yoga teachers in North America and more than 20 million practitioners.
 There is a dizzying array of styles.
 It may take some trial and error to find a style and teacher you are comfortable with.